a-type/graphql-arangodb/README.md

 - `edgeCollection: String!`: The name of the collection of edges to traverse
 - `edgeDirection: AqlEdgeDirection!`: The direction to traverse edges.
 Can be `ANY`.
 - `cursorProperty: String!`: The property on each node to use as the cursor.
+- `cursorOnEdge: Boolean`: If true, the connection will index the cursor property from the edge document, not the node document.
+- `source: AqlRelayConnectionSource`: Supply `FullText` and the connection will draw from a full text index instead of a document collection.

 #### `@aqlRelayEdges`